Pearson Reef: Characteristic

 Pearson Reef is about 9 km long and about 1.8 km wide and in the middle there is an enclosed lagoon 3 to 6 m deep.
-The total area of this coral reef is 14.75 km^{2}, of which the area of the reef is 2.72 km^{2}.
+The total area of this coral reef is 14.75 km2, of which the area of the reef is 2.72 km2.

 To the northeast of Pearson Reef is a floating island, named Phan Vinh Island (đảo Phan Vinh), formerly known as Hon Sap Island (Đảo Hòn Sập) in Vietnam.
 The island has an annular shape.
-It has a length of 290 m, a width of 140 m and lies on a 4.9 nautical mile (9.1 km) long coral reef that also follows the northeast-southwest axis.
-The island has a natural area of about 2.4 hectares.
-The island belongs to the Spratly cluster (cụm Trường Sa) of the Spratly Island and is located about 14.5 nautical miles (27 km) northwest of Alison Reef (Toc Tan Reef, đá Tốc Tan).
+It has a length of 290 m, a width of 140 m and lies on a 4.9 nmi long coral reef that also follows the northeast-southwest axis.
+The island has a natural area of about 2.4 ha.
+The island belongs to the Spratly cluster (cụm Trường Sa) of the Spratly Island and is located about 14.5 nmi northwest of Alison Reef (Toc Tan Reef, đá Tốc Tan).
 In October 2021, Vietnam started dredging and expanding the accretion at 3 features: Phan Vinh Island, Namyit Island and Sand Cay Island.
-According to images taken by the Sentinel-2 satellite (ESA), by June 2023, Phan Vinh Island has been expanded with an area of about 50 hectares of floating land, 1.6 km long and 600m wide with a lock in the middle of the island.
+According to images taken by the Sentinel-2 satellite (ESA), by June 2023, Phan Vinh Island has been expanded with an area of about 50 ha of floating land, 1.6 km long and 600 m wide with a lock in the middle of the island.

-At the southwest corner of this reef, there is a smaller island called Phan Vinh B Island (đảo Phan Vinh B) located to the west about 3.3 nautical miles (6.1 km) west-southwest of Phan Vinh Island, with coordinates 8°57′33″N 113°39′12″E. On Phan Vinh B Islet, there are 3 durable houses (built many years ago) that are linked together by a wide concrete road and have a helipad for helicopters to take off and land in case of rescue missions.
+At the southwest corner of this reef, there is a smaller island called Phan Vinh B Island (đảo Phan Vinh B) located to the west about 3.3 nmi west-southwest of Phan Vinh Island, with coordinates 8°57′33″N 113°39′12″E. On Phan Vinh B Islet, there are 3 durable houses (built many years ago) that are linked together by a wide concrete road and have a helipad for helicopters to take off and land in case of rescue missions.